 A good thing to look for is what happens on your mobile device.
 Sometimes, the characters display properly on your desktop but fail to display correctly on mobile devices.
 Also, your computer might display the font properly if it has it installed, but other computers might not.
 Using your mobile device to test this is a good idea.

 Usually it’s a font implementation issue, so make sure you check with your web designer before deciding to replace the font completely.

 Neglecting Social Media

 Last but not least, don’t forget or ignore social media.
-If you went through all the effort of translating the websites, you might as well put in some effort into promoting it.
+If you went through all the effort of translating the soon to be multilanguage websites, you might as well put in some effort into promoting it.
 If you’ve already registered different social media accounts for other countries, put them to good use by posting relevant content there as well.

 Keep in mind that in some countries, different social media platforms are popular.
 For example, don’t spend time trying to promote your website on Twitter in East European countries for instance.
 (I can tell you for a fact that people don’t really use the platform).
 On the other side, in other countries, Facebook doesn’t even exist (China).

 Things also vary depending on the niche you’re in.
 Tech images and news don’t work well on Pinterest, but cooking recipes and healthy lifestyle/motivational messages do.
 Thing is, your target audience might be in different places.